RatEscapeYCC/RatEscape/README.md

 - Use `-` or `*` for unordered lists.
 - Use `1.`, `2.`, etc., for ordered lists.

-### 4. **Preserve Structure**

-Keep the sections in their original order.
-The LLM relies on this structure to process and generate accurate responses.

 ## Summary on Using Markdown

 ### **With Markdown (headers and bold)**: